-- Energy Consumption in the UK (ECUK) data on industrial and service sector fuel usage - Site-specific fuel consumption as described in Section 3.1.
-These are compiled from data for regulated processes reported in the EA Pollution Inventory, Scottish SPRI, DoE NI Inventory of Statutory Releases, by the EU-ETS and from other data obtained by the inventory - Xoserve's Off-Gas Postcode dataset19 - Business Register and Employment Survey (BRES) annual employment estimates for the UK split by Region and Broad Industry Group (SIC2007)20
+- Office of National Statistics Inter-Departmental Business Register (IDBR), which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; - Energy Consumption in the UK (ECUK) data on industrial and service sector fuel usage; • - Site-specific fuel consumption as described in Section 3.1.
+These are compiled from data for regulated processes reported in the EA Pollution Inventory, Scottish SPRI, DoE NI Inventory of Statutory Releases, by the EU-ETS and from other data obtained by the inventory - Xoserve's Off-Gas Postcode dataset; • - Business Register and Employment Survey (BRES) annual employment estimates for the UK split by Region and Broad Industry Group (SIC2007).